 Leaving a gift in your will help fund vital early-stage research and play a significant part in our groundbreaking advances, leading to better and kinder treatments for head and neck cancer patients.

-If you would like to discuss the process of leaving a legacy gift or have any questions then please do not hesitate to contact our Head of Fundraising, Emma, at email@example.com or call us on 020 7922 7924.
+If you would like to discuss the process of leaving a legacy gift or have any questions then please do not hesitate to contact us, at firstname.lastname@example.org or call us on 020 7922 7924.